 How long does a counselling session last?

-Counselling sessions typically last for 50 minutes, although longer sessions can be arranged if preferred.
+Counselling sessions typically last for 50 minutes to 1 hour, although longer sessions can be arranged if preferred.

 How regularly will we meet?

 Sessions are generally held on a weekly basis, particularly in the early stages of therapy, but fortnightly sessions may be agreed where appropriate.

 How can I make an appointment?

 You may contact me by either of the following:

 Telephone: 07747 014805 (please leave a brief message, I will return your call as soon as I am able, if not immediately available).

 Focusing Level 1 to 5